Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Newtonian Limit

 The nature of these roots also determines the type of the orbit with a given value of energy $E_\newt$ and angular momentum $L$.
 In particular, for elliptic, parabolic, and hyperbolic orbits, both roots are real and distinct.
 As a consequence, there is no need to break up the evaluation of the quadratures into cases given by the separate types of orbit.

 When the roots \eqref{newtonian-Qroots-u} are real and distinct, the quadratures are explicitly given by

 and

 Here the $\tan$ function has the domain $(-\tfrac{\pi}{2},\tfrac{\pi}{2})$.
-To complete the evaluation of the integrals of motion, it is necessary to specify $u_0$ universally for all non-circular orbits. by choosing a turning point or an inertial point.
-In particular, the resulting integrals of motion turn out to be related to the Newtonian LRL vector \eqref{newtonianLRL} when a turning point is chosen, and alternatively to the variant vector \eqref{newtonianHamilLRL} when an inertial point is chosen.
+To complete the evaluation of the integrals of motion, it is necessary to specify $u_0$ universally for all non-circular orbits. by choosing a turning point or a centripetal point.
+In particular, the resulting integrals of motion turn out to be related to the Newtonian LRL vector \eqref{newtonianLRL} when a turning point is chosen, and alternatively to the variant vector \eqref{newtonianHamilLRL} when a centripetal point is chosen.
 More details can be found in \Ref{AncMeaPas}.

 A side remark is that these quadratures \eqref{newtonianTheta-integral} and \eqref{newtonianT-integral} are only applicable when $E_\newt > -M^2/(2L^2)$.
 Specifically, for $E_\newt = -M^2/(2L^2)$, the roots \eqref{newtonian-Qroots-u} are no longer distinct, $u_+=u_-=1/\bar{L}^2$, and hence $v^2 =Q(u)=-\bar{L}^2(u-u_\pm)^2$ must vanish identically (due to the opposite signs on the two sides).
 This implies $u=u_\pm=1/\bar{L}^2$, corresponding to $r= L^2/M$ which is the radius of a circular orbit with angular momentum $L$ and energy $E_\newt = -M^2/(2L^2)$.